microsoft/Imitating-Human-Behaviour-w-Diffusion/README.md

 - Install Python (ran on Python 3.9) and/or create a fresh environment
 - Install requirements `pip install -r requirements.txt`
-- For plotting you need to have a valid tex/latex installation.
+- For nice labels when plotting, set `IS_USE_LATEX=True`, and ensure you have a valid tex/latex installation.
 On Ubuntu, you can install all the requirements with `sudo apt install texlive texlive-latex-extra texlive-latex-recommended dvipng cm-super msttcorefonts`

 ## Running

+### Mini script

+As a lightweight entry-point to the code, we...

+### Claw experiments

-Run `./run.sh` or alternatively run each step separately:
+To recreate the claw machine figures in the paper, run `./run.sh` or alternatively run each step separately:

 ```
 python make_dataset.py